Denny Smith

-Dennis Alan "Denny" Smith (born January 19, 1938) is an American businessman and former United States congressman from the state of Oregon.
+Dennis Alan Smith (born January 19, 1938) is an American businessman, publisher, Vietnam War veteran, and former United States congressman from the state of Oregon.
 A native of the state, he served in the Air Force before working in the airline industry and taking over the family's newspaper business.
-A Republican, he served ten years in Congress from 1981 until 1991.
+A Republican, he served 5 terms in Congress from 1981 until 1991.
 His father was former Oregon Governor Elmo Smith.

 Early life

 Dennis Smith was born in the Eastern Oregon city of Ontario, Oregon, on January 19, 1938.
 In 1956, he graduated from Grant Union High School in John Day and enrolled at Willamette University in Salem.

+Military service

 He joined the United States Air Force in 1958, and served until 1960, when he joined the Oregon Air National Guard.
 Smith then earned a bachelor of arts degree from Willamette in 1961.
 He returned to the Air Force in 1962 and remained there until 1967, serving as a fighter pilot in the Vietnam War.
 In the war, he flew the F-4C Phantom and completed about 180 missions.
 Smith remained in the aviation field as a flight engineer and co-pilot for a commercial airline, flying from 1967 until 1976.